-The current Combined Staff and Student Travel Plan was adopted in 2014.
+The current Combined Staff and Student Travel Plan (PDF, 1,104kB) was adopted in 2014.
 With the establishment of a new Strategic Transport Group, whose role is to approve and review a Transport Plan for the University covering all locations and both staff and students, focusing on the key transport issues that affect the University’s strategic aims, an opportunity presented itself to amalgamate the previously separate travel plans into a combined staff and student travel plan.
 This plan retains, for the most part, the content of the previously separate staff and student travel plans, including the respective action plans and will be subject to annual review.
 It should be regarded as a modest update to bring up to date any relevant information and actions and will be subject to more detailed review once the wider impacts detailed below are clearly understood.

 There are number of current University-led and external projects that may significantly impact on the future content of the University’s travel plan.
 At this stage, the outcomes of these projects remain unclear and it is therefore prudent to complete a full review of this travel plan once sufficient information is available.
 The travel plan review is programmed for the 2015/2016 academic year.
 By this time the outcomes of the projects below will be known.

 • Comprehensive parking review

 Implicitly, the objective of any travel plan is to reduce the number and impact of single occupant vehicle trips.
 Explicitly, and taken from the University’s Sustainability Policy, the objective of the University Travel Plan is: